MickenCZ/React-Calculator/README.md

 # React-Calculator
-React Calculator made on Codepen
+React Calculator made on Codepen.
+Was made as a part of the FreeCodeCamp Front-end Frameworks development course, so it contains tests.